 Having that feature on your sock allows improved blood flow from your feet to your legs then your heart, preventing cramps and swelling.
 It also doesn’t restrict your feet or calves which is usually what you expect from wearing most compression socks.

 Another major plus is that it’s super lightweight.
 You barely feel any padding.
 It’s perfect for those who are looking for compression socks but are still looking for that ‘snug-fit’ feel on your foot.
 I would not only recommend this for cyclists but can be used for any outdoor activity as well.

 “If you like thinner socks and don’t mind dropping a Benjamin to have five days worth, I’d highly recommend these VeloToze.”
 Loam Wolf from https://theloamwolf.com/2019/03/23/review-velotoze-socks/

 #3 - Swiftwick ASPIRE FOUR Trail Running, Cycling Crew Socks

 Providing the best socks you’ll ever wear for athletes from different sporting lines for a decade now, Swiftwick claims and guarantees the best customer experience for everyone who purchases their products.

 This doesn’t exclude those who buy their Aspire Four Firm Compression Fit socks.
 This is one of the most popular socks from their line with good reason.

 The Aspire Four is made of 28% Olefin fiber— a material that has a round cross-section and is very resistant to moisture and other properties.
 They call it the Fiber First Moisture Wicking property which manages and moves moisture while allowing breathability and gives you that dry feeling.

 This helps to reduce stress points on the foot during long rides on the saddle.
-As one of the most affordable from this list, it provides a lot of promise and has a 60-day refund or refund policy too.
+As one of the most affordable from our roundup of the best cycling socks, it provides a lot of promise and has a 60-day refund or refund policy too.